Michael Jacobson (athlete)

-Michael Jacobson (born April 4, 1997) is an American football tight end who is a free agent.
-He played college basketball for the Iowa State Cyclones and Nebraska Cornhuskers.
+Michael Jacobson (born April 4, 1997) is an American professional football tight end.
+He played college basketball at Iowa State and Nebraska.

-Early life and high school career
+Early life

 Jacobson attended Waukee High School.
 He averaged 17.1 points and 9.7 rebounds per game as a junior and earned second-team all-state recognition.
 On February 3, 2015, he posted 34 points and 9 rebounds in a 82–57 win against Mason City High School.
 As a senior, Jacobson averaged 18.6 points, 9.6 rebounds, 2.4 blocks per game, earning First-team All-CIML honors.
 He committed to Nebraska over offers from Harvard, Lehigh, UTEP, Indiana State and Drake.
 Jacobson received a scholarship offer to play football at Iowa State, but turned it down to focus on basketball.

 College career

 As a freshman at Nebraska, Jacobson made 25 starts, averaging 4.7 points and 4.3 rebounds per game on a team that finished 16–18.
-He started 31 games as a sophomore on a 12-19 team and averaged 6.0 points and 6.2 rebounds per game.
+He started 31 games as a sophomore on a 12–19 team and averaged 6.0 points and 6.2 rebounds per game.
 Following the season, Jacobson was one of four players to transfer from the team and signed with Iowa State, a school he had grown up supporting.
 Per NCAA regulations, he sat out a redshirt season, and spent the year practicing against fellow transfer Marial Shayok.
 In the beginning of his junior season, coach Steve Prohm started Jacobson due to the suspension of Cameron Lard, and continued starting him when Lard returned due to Jacobson's strong play.
 On November 20, 2018, Jacobson scored a career-high 23 points in an 84–68 win against Illinois.
 He averaged 11.1 points and 5.9 rebounds per game as a junior, shooting 57.6 percent from the field, and helped the Cyclones reach the NCAA Tournament.
-Jacobson earned Big 12 All-Tournament team honors after averaging 9.7 points and 9.3 rebounds per game during the tournament, and was also named the 2019 Big 12 Men's Basketball Scholar-Athlete of the Year.
+Jacobson earned Big 12 Conference All-Tournament team honors after averaging 9.7 points and 9.3 rebounds per game during the tournament, and was also named the 2019 Big 12 Men's Basketball Scholar-Athlete of the Year.
 As a senior, Jacobson averaged 7.8 points and 5.9 rebounds per game.